Lingbozhao/Lingbozhao.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a third-year Ph.D. student in the Department of Political Science at Penn State University.
+I am a third-year dual-title Ph.D. student in the Department of Political Science and Social Data Analytics (SoDA) at Penn State University.
 I study international political economy and foreign policies, with a particular focus on the role of firms/business in the politics of climate change, trades wars, and economic sanctions.

 I received a B.Soc.Sc in Government and International Studies from Hong Kong Baptist University, where I received a full scholarship.
 I also received an M.Phil. in Politics and Public Administration from the University of Hong Kong.
-I am pursuing a dual Ph.D. on Political Science and Social Data Analytics (SoDA).